-The EIA procedure consists of the programme and a subsequent report.
-The EIA programme published in March contains information on, among other things, the issues that will be assessed during the EIA procedure and how the assessments will be carried out.
+In Finland, the environment impact assessment (EIA) procedure consists of a programme and the subsequent report phases.
+As a first step, the project owner prepares an EIA programme, establishing what the EIA procedure will include and how it will be carried out.
 The subsequent EIA report will outline the results of the assessment and examine the feasibility of the project from the perspective of environmental impact.

 Both documents are delivered to the coordinating authority, which organises a public hearing and gathers written opinions from citizens, organisations and other concerned parties, as well as requests statements from the relevant authorities.
 The coordinating authority will also give its own statement on the programme and a reasoned conclusion on the report.
 The EIA report and the reasoned conclusion are later enclosed to the permit application.